Skip to main content

 • AutoL, a South Korean startup, has marked a noticeable stint in the automotive space with its high-sensitivity LiDAR sensors designed for level 3 and advanced autonomous driving.
 These sensors offer detailed environment recognition up to 300 meters, significantly enhancing the vehicles and pedestrian detection capabilities for modern autonomous vehicles.

 It is profoundly convincing that the integration of IoT in automotive industry unlocks numerous possibilities for OEMs and other stakeholders as it enhances car control, creates a more comfortable driving environment, and optimizes the supply chain for a well-functioning ecosystem.
+Smart transport systems, intelligent transport system integration, and connected traffic lights play a crucial role in improving traffic flow and urban mobility.
 To thrive in today’s automotive landscape, manufacturers must position themselves as champions in implementing IoT-oriented technology and create a fertile ground for innovation.
+Remote vehicle control, connected car services, and the use of car sensors for real-time monitoring and fuel consumption optimization are driving new levels of efficiency and user experience.

 SRMTech specializes in delivering cutting-edge automotive solutions envisioned to transform the automotive domain by offering enhanced connectivity, real-time data analytics, and streamlined operations.
 Reach out to us to know how we empower automakers and OEMs to drive innovation, eventually delivering more efficient, sophisticated, and connected vehicle offerings to the market